 A few years ago, it came to light that businesses were sold potentially disastrous interest rate swaps by high street banks.

-Rather than protecting businesses from changing interest rates, these swaps left companies vulnerable to rate movements and 14,000 firms have claimed a combined £1.8 billion in compensation.
+Rather than protecting businesses from changing interest rates, these swaps left companies vulnerable to rate movements and since 2013, there has been over £2 billion paid out in compensation to customers.

 What are mis-sold interest rate swaps?

 Since 2001, a number of major banks have been found to have aggressively sold products to individuals and small businesses on the premise they would protect customers from loan repayments becoming too high in the event that interest rates increased.